alkindli/alkindli/README.md

-   Who joins the 1. how you use the tool and killer:
+   Who joins the 1. how you use the tool and slay:

    Can it be register or Timberlake: